-

 “Premium” Lambrusco di Sorbara Vecchia Modena DOC 2025 brut

 Lambrusco has an image problem.
-Not because it is bad – but because the wrong version of it has travelled the world for decades: sweet, arbitrary, free with pizza.
-However, anyone who knows that Lambrusco di Sorbara DOC is one of the most fascinating red wine appellations in Italy – aromatic, light-footed, with an acidity structure that makes Bordeaux look old –who opens this bottle with completely different expectations.
-100% Lambrusco di Sorbara from the Vigneto Sozzigalli, 100 hectares of its own vineyards, carefully selected.
-Short maceration, slow pinch de mousse in a closed fermentation tank using the Charmat method.
-No compromise at the wrong end.
+Not because it's bad – but because for decades the wrong version of it has been making the rounds: sweet, run-of-the-mill, served free with pizza.
+However, anyone who knows that Lambrusco di Sorbara DOC is one of Italy's most fascinating red wine appellations – aromatic, light-footed, with an acidity that puts Bordeaux to shame – will open this bottle with entirely different expectations.
+100% Lambrusco di Sorbara from the Vigneto Sozzigalli, 100 hectares of the estate's own vineyards, carefully selected.
+Short maceration, slow "prise de mousse" in a closed fermentation tank using the Charmat method.
+No compromises where it doesn't matter.

 - Grape variety: 100% Lambrusco Sorbara